• Skip to primary navigation

 Ingredients for crispy roast baby potatoes.

-Olive oil – the potatoes will be coated in the olive oil before being placed on the baking tray.
+Olive oil - the potatoes will be coated in olive oil before being placed on the baking tray.

 Rosemary and thyme - you should pull the leaves off the stems, and chop the rosemary into smaller pieces.
 This will help the flavour of the herbs infuse more easily into the potatoes.
 You can use dried rosemary and thyme instead of fresh, but the flavour will be much stronger, so use about one-third of the quantity stated in the recipe.